MasterProject-HIWE/CitizenWeatherDashboard/README.md

 ## Further installations

 #### You also need to install the MongoDB database.
 #### It is not an easy task, you might need to grant permissions.
-It is your own google journey: permissions denied mongodb on mac :-)
+It is your Google journey: permissions denied Mongodb on Mac :-)
 brew install mongodb-community@5.0

-Start mongoDB with (on Mac):
+Start MongoDB with (on Mac):
 ### `brew services start mongodb-community@5.0`

-Use respective version number of mongoDB
+Use the respective version number of MongoDB

 Stop mongoDB:
 ### `brew services stop mongodb-community@5.0`